Jc2k/pytest-docker-tools/README.md

 my_microservice_backend = container(image='{my_microservice_backend_image.id}')
 ```

 This will fetch the latest `redis:latest` first, and then run a container from the exact image that was pulled.
+Note that if you don't use `build` or `fetch` to prepare a Docker image then the tag or hash that you specify must already exist on the host where you are running the tests.
+There is no implicit fetching of Docker images.

 The container will be automatically deleted after the test has finished.